K0Dahyun/DES_Instrument_Cluster/QtDBus/REAMME.md

 # QtDbus
-- QDBusAbstractAdaptor: This class primarily serves to "link" or "connect" Qt objects to D-Bus.
+- QDBusAbstractAdaptor : This class primarily serves to "link" or "connect" Qt objects to D-Bus.
 By inheriting and utilizing classes derived from this, specific methods, signals, and properties of a Qt object can be made accessible from D-Bus.
 In essence, it provides an interface of the object to D-Bus.

 - QDBusConnection: This class is responsible for managing D-Bus "connections".
 It is used for tasks such as registering objects in the D-Bus system or registering D-Bus services.
 Additionally, it offers functionalities like sending or receiving D-Bus messages.